 As mentioned above, scholars have established that a person predominantly self-enhances attributes that are most central to his or her self-concept (Gaertner et al., 2008; Gebauer et al., 2012; Sedikides et al., 2003), therefore it corresponds that narcissists’ positive illusions would give priority to agentic characteristics based on agency’s alignment with “self-seeking, egocentric motives” (Wiggins, 1991, p.
 91).
 In support of this theoretical rationale, scholars have recently compiled a variety of diverse evidence demonstrating that narcissists value agentic outcomes and attributes more than communal outcomes and attributes.
 To illustrate, narcissism has been associated with agentic goals (e.g., power and status), but not communal goals (e.g., affiliation and closeness; Findley & Ojanen, 2013), and in a lab study, Besser and Priel (2010) found that narcissistic participants reported being angry after reading a hypothetical vignette about an achievement threat, but did not report being angry after reading a hypothetical vignette about a romantic rejection threat.
 Finally, in a daily diary study, narcissists’ state self-esteem was decreased by negative achievement events, but was immune to both positive and negative social events that the authors considered to be indicators of communion (Zeigler-Hill, Myers, & Clark, 2010).

 Additional research even points to the fact that Narcissists’ preference for agency over communion is apparent at an implicit, unconscious level.
-Gu, He, and Zhao (2013) discovered that narcissists exhibited attentional biases for performance words such that “they were highly vigilant to failure words and had difficulty disengaging from success words” but that they were not affected by interpersonal words.
-Similarly, in a surprise recall task, narcissists were more likely to recall agentic trait descriptors than communal trait descriptors, suggesting that narcissism affects information processing in such a way that narcissists are more likely to remember agentic trait content because it is more self-relevant (Jones & Brunell, 2015).
+Gu, He, and Zhao (2013) discovered that narcissists exhibited attentional biases for performance words such that “they were highly vigilant to failure words and had difficulty disengaging from success words,” but that they were not affected by interpersonal words.
+Similarly, in a surprise recall task, narcissists were more likely to recall agentic trait descriptors than communal trait descriptors, suggesting that narcissism affects information processing in such a way that narcissists are more likely to remember agentic trait content because it is more self-relevant (Jones & Brunell, 2014).
 Results like these led Paulhus (2001) to propose that narcissism is an extreme form of agency, and more recently, Campbell and colleagues introduced an agency model of narcissism (Campbell, Brunell, & Finkel, 2006; Campbell & Foster, 2007).
-It appears that agency, but not communion, is consistent with narcissists’ grandiose conception of success.
+It appears that agency, but not communion, is consistent with narcissists’ grandiose self-conception.